Home

 by Tony Warren

-To begin with, selah, [celah], is from the primary Hebrew root [calah], which literally means 'to hang,' and by implication to measure (weigh).
-This is readily understood because in Biblical history, money, food, and other valuables were 'weighed' by hanging or suspending them on a type of balance (the equivalent of our measuring scales) to determine their value.
-Determining value is very important in understanding the word.
-We find an example of this word [calah] as it is literally translated "valued," in the book of Job, indicating that which is measured.
+To begin with, selah, [celah] is from the primary Hebrew root [calah], which literally means 'to hang,' and by implication to measure (weigh).
+This is readily understood because, in Biblical history, money, food, and other valuables were 'weighed' by hanging or suspending them on a type of balance (the equivalent of our measuring scales) to determine their value.
+A critical determination of what type of value there is in what God has authored to be written is very important in understanding how we are to understand it.
+Is it to be taken spiritually, is it a parable, or should we take it very literally?
+From my studies, I believe that the word selah is directing us to consider what has been previously said, circumspectly.
+In other words, to weigh carefully or value what has been said wisely.
+We find an example of this word [calah] as it is literally translated "valued," in the book of Job, indicating "that which is measured."

 Job 28:15-16